art-of-robustness-iros2025/art-of-robustness-iros2025.github.io/_pages/programme.md

 **Invited talks**: Invited speakers will share their latest research in 20-minute talks.

-**Panel discussions**: 40-minute Q&A and panel discussions will take place at the end of each session.
+**Panel discussions**: 30-minute Q&A and panel discussions will take place at the end of the workshop.
 The organizers will moderate with questions from both in-person and online audiences.

 **Poster presentations**: Selected poster contributions will have a 1-minute teaser in the Poster Spotlight session, followed by a poster session.